 How to Use and Store Whole Wheat Flour

-Whole wheat flour doesn’t always take the main stage in home-cooked recipes.
+Whole wheat flour doesn't always take the main stage in home-cooked recipes.
 It contains higher nutrition than white all-purpose flour, though, and has a delicious taste and hearty texture.
 Whole wheat is less refined than white flour.
 In fact, white flour is made from whole wheat flour, except that those processing it have removed the wheat germ and bran.
+You can also use whole grain spelt or kamut flour here.

 One reason for refining is to preserve its shelf life.
 Whole grain flour tends to go rancid quite quickly because it still contains its bran and wheat germ.
 For this reason, it is beneficial to store your whole meal flour in the freezer, if you don't think you will go through the bag quickly.
 It doesn't solidify in the freezer and thaws quickly when you need to use it for a recipe fast.